Scholarship overview

 What you'll be studying

-The value of the scholarship will be up to $25,000 for full time students and prorated for part time students up to the value of $12,500 per year, should funds permit.
+The value of the scholarship will be up to $25,000 per annum for full time students and prorated for part time students up to the value of $12,500 per year, should funds permit.

-The tenure is for one year for full time students, or two years for part time students.
+The tenure is 1.5 years for full time students, adjusted for part time students.
 Part time students are required to enrol in a minimum of 60 credits per year.

 Eligibility criteria